 Numbers for the cats are inflated due to the sheer numbers of kittens that come in via the pound.
 In a twenty-four week period in 2014, the refuge accepted more than seven hundred kittens.
 Many are orphaned, need hand-feeding or arrive sick, weak and on the verge of death.
 Sadly, there are many deaths simply because with fifty kittens on site, all too young to be vaccinated, their chance of fighting off diseases like cat flu, infectious peritonitis or typhus are minimal.
 We depend on foster carers to keep disease down as well as socialise kittens and give them the best start.

 The refuge also works as a point of reference for other local agencies including town councils and the police when investigating claims of animal neglect or abuse.
 At any one time, a number of dogs will find themselves part of a court case.
 Preparation for trial is costly and laborious.
 In 2014, 160 dogs were seized from a dog breeder in Juillaguet.
 It came to court two years later following the submission of documents for each and every dog.
 Four other cases were seen in 2014, all resulting in successful prosecution.
 The same is true of 2015.
+As the years pass, the number of prosecutions never drops.

 Most of the refuge funding is divided between three areas: vet fees, animal food and staffing.
 Financial donations and practical donations of food and bedding are always welcome.